mwambajoakim/html_basics/README.md

 ## Home Page

 The homepage of this project houses the navigation bar that has the links to the other pages of the portfolio website.

+Besides the *navigation bar*, the homepage has an *about* section and a section that gives a brief of my achievements.

+In each of these sections I used the ``` <section> ``` tag to divide the areas into sections.
+It will also provide good ground for when I will style the website.